A message from District Clerk Juanita Miller

 Frequently Asked Questions

-You are selected randomly by a computer from the lists of voter registration, driver license and identification cards from the county in which you live.
-This list is compiled by Secretary of State and reconsitituted every year.
-If you have moved and don’t reside in Bosque County its important that the jury card is mailed back to Juanita Miller, District Clerk.
-You will need to also contact the Elections Administrator @ 254-435-6650 and Driver License office at 435-2913 to update the information in their system.
-If you have a family member that is deceased you will need to mail or bring a copy of the death certificate to the Drivers License office so they can take the name out of their computer system .
-The District Clerk and the Secretary of State can only take the name off temporarily, only the Drivers License Department can remove the name from the system permanently.
+You are selected randomly by a request that is submitted to the Secretary of State through the computer.
+This list is compiled from voter registration, driver license and identification cards from the county you live in.
+This list is reconstituted every year by the Secretary of State.
+If you have moved and don’t reside in Bosque County it’s important that the jury card is mailed back to, Juanita Miller, District Clerk, the address will be on the card.
+You will need to also contact the Voter Registrar, Ashley Rupp, 254-435-6650 and Driver License office at 435-2913 to update the information in their system.
+If you have a family member that is deceased you will need to mail or bring a copy of the death certificate to the Driver’s License office so they can take the name out of their computer system.
+The Driver’s License Department is the only entity that can remove the name from the system permanently.
+If this is not done the name will possibly show up again on our list.

-We handle the 220TH District Court which requires 12 jurors and the County Court at law which requires 6 jurors.
-The large group, called a panel, will be sent to the courtroom were the jurors will be questioned under the supervision of the judge.
+In the 220TH District Court requires 12 jurors.
+The County Court at Law requires 6 jurors for misdemeanor cases, 12 for Family/Civil.
+The large group, called a panel, will be in the courtroom were the jurors will be questioned by the attorney’s under the supervision of the judge.
 The jurors will then be selected from that panel.

 Bosque County Courthouse 2nd floor District Courtroom, 110 S.MAIN Meridian, Texas 76665

-The District Clerk’s office has a jury donation form that lists all the non-profit organizations approved by the Commissioner’s Court that a juror can donate to.
+The District Clerk’s office has a jury donation form that lists all the non-profit organizations approved by the Commissioner’s Court.

-if the person does not have a legal reason why they did not make it to jury, the Judge imposes a fine of not less than $100 nor more than $500.
+If the person does not have a legal reason or reasonable reason why they did not make it to jury, the Judge imposes a fine of not less than $100 nor more than $500.
 The sheriff’s office will call you to notify you of your absence, but they will not ask you for any sort of payment over the phone.
-Payments are handled at the District Clerk’s office located on the 2nd floor in the courthouse.
+Payments are handled only in the District Clerk’s office, located on the 2nd floor in the courthouse.

-There is a designated phone line for the jurors to call a day before jury to see if its cancelled or not, even if the day before falls on Sunday, still call.
-This phone number is on the front of the jury card.
-The recording will inform you if its cancelled.
+There is a designated phone line on the jury card.
+The juror’s can call a day before to see if its cancelled or not, even if the day before falls on Sunday, still call.
+The recording will inform you if it’s cancelled.
+It is also posted on the District Clerk’s County website and District Clerk’s face book page.

 We are located in the Courthouse, 110 S.MAIN, Meridian, Texas on the 2nd Floor.
 There is an elevator on the north side of the courthouse.